rackerlabs/care-styleguide/README.md

     [1, 2, 3].map((x) => x * x;);
     ```

-  - [[TS 8.02](#ts-0802)] <a name='ts-0802'></a> - If the function body fits on one line and there is only a single argument, feel free to omit the braces and parentheses, and use the implicit return.
+  - [TS 9.02](#ts-0902)<a name='ts-0902'></a> - If the function body fits on one line and there is only a single argument, feel free to omit the braces and parentheses, and use the implicit return.
 Otherwise, add the parentheses, braces, and use a `return` statement.

     > Why?
 Syntactic sugar.
 It reads well when multiple functions are chained together.